How to Choose a Web Design Firm

 9. What type of support is offered after the website launch?

-If your design firm does not offer website maintenance, you might want to continue looking.
+You might want to continue looking if your design firm does not offer website maintenance.
 Most reputable design firms will offer “post-launch” maintenance for companies with an in-house webmaster.

 10. Which web hosting providers do you work with?

-If your design firm does not know the first names of the contact at their favorite web design firm, this should raise a red flag.
+If your design firm does not know the first names of the contacts at their favorite web design firm, this should raise a red flag.
 Most reputable web designers know not to choose a web host simply because they are the most popular or offer the cheapest web hosting.
 A reputable web design firm should know who to call and how to get results!
 Does your web designer work with a green hosting company?
-Environmentally-friendly web hosting is becoming more and more popular for business websites looking to implement an eco-policy.
+Environmentally-friendly web hosting is becoming increasingly popular for business websites looking to implement an eco-policy.

 Getting a little recognition on the W3 is hard, even in a niche market (especially in a niche market).
-You have less than 10 seconds to convince a site visitor to stick around long enough to learn about the quality of your services, your products, or your message.
+You have less than 10 seconds to convince a site visitor to stick around long enough to learn about your services, products, or message quality.
 Web surfers are jagged out on information overload.
 If they don’t see what they want to see on your home page or a landing page, they bounce.
-So, making a statement about your corporate culture and your business’ core values has to happen in the blink of an eye.
+So, making a statement about your corporate culture and your business’s core values has to happen quickly.
 Visitors will never even see the “About Us” page if you don’t create a good impression – in 10 seconds.
 So, go green!
 An emblem or banner proclaiming that you employ green hosting makes an immediate statement about your online business.
 It says you care about the environment.

 Do your homework when choosing a web design firm.

-Good designers are creative people that need to think out of the box.
+Good designers are creative people who need to think outside the box.
 Finding a good web designer is getting harder and harder.
 Agencies and large projects are snatching the good designers.
 They are overloaded with work, and often, you won’t know about them because they don’t have time (or need) to market themselves.
 Doing your homework and asking the right questions is important to decide if they are right for the job.